WaterHyacinthInNANHU/PixivDownloader/README.md

 ## Note

 - Must have **chrome** installed on your device.
-- **Privacy concern**: this tool utilize cookies of [pixiv.net](www.pixiv.net) from your chrome browser only to load [dynamic pages](https://www.doteasy.com/web-hosting-articles/what-is-a-dynamic-web-page.cfm).
+- Privacy concern: this tool utilize cookies of [pixiv.net](www.pixiv.net) from your chrome browser only to load [dynamic pages](https://www.doteasy.com/web-hosting-articles/what-is-a-dynamic-web-page.cfm).